 Advanced business analytics helps you find the most appropriate price point for your flights.
 By intelligently scanning multiple sources of data – from competitor pricing to fluctuations in seasonal demand to past sales and even social media sentiment, you can get a bigger picture view of what people are ready to pay for tickets and price your flights right.

 In most modern customer relationship management (CRM) systems, staff can get a good view of all past interactions with the client.
-But, what if you could feed even more detailed information to your support teams?
+But, what if you could feed even more detailed information to your marketing & support teams?
 Things like the customer’s recent social media posts which tagged your airline, information on all their previous journeys with you and more?
 This could give you a true, single view of the customer and help offer an even better service.
 Learn how the airline industry could use business intelligence to populate Customer Relationship Management platforms with better, more timely and more relevant data that will delight customers and save you money in our CRM blog.

 - Marketing that truly resonates

-A major business benefit of advanced analytics is that it allows you to send out marketing communications which are significantly more relevant to existing and potential customers.
+A major business benefit of data mining in the airline industry is that it allows you to send out marketing communications that are significantly more relevant to existing and potential customers.
 If your marketing teams could draw on a wider range of data sources, they could get a much clearer picture of where specific kinds of customer want to fly next and therefore develop more detailed and specific marketing campaigns which increase conversions.

-Last but not least, next-generation airline industry business intelligence platforms allow you to analyze existing customer loyalty programmes to decide how effective they really are.
-Through cross analysis of loyalty programmes with information held about the customer in other data silos, you can work out how cost-effective those loyalty programmes really are – and also offer variations of your loyalty programme to different customers, depending on their relationship with you (i.e. a different type of programme for business flyers, casual vacationers or even students).
+Last but not least, next-generation airline industry business intelligence platforms allow you to analyze existing customer loyalty programs to decide how effective they really are.
+Through cross-analysis of loyalty programs with information held about the customer in other data silos, you can work out how cost-effective those loyalty programs really are – and also offer variations of your loyalty program to different customers, depending on their relationship with you (i.e. a different type of program for business flyers, casual vacationers or even students).